divyanx/Machine-Learning-Tasks/README.md

 ### Better collaboration

-When discussing about specific code section etc use discussion forums and issues feature so its easy for others to work and check.
+When discussing about specific code section etc employ discussion forums and issues feature so its easy for others to work and check.